 Physical Expansion to Michigan

-Two weeks ago, we began our latest expansion yet: Michigan at 123.net’s Southfield data center campus.
-With this expansion, we’re able to provide:
+A few weeks ago weeks ago, we began our latest build-out yet: Michigan at 123.net’s Southfield data center campus.
+With this, we’re able to provide:

 - Low pings throughout the northeast: 5ms to Chicago; 10ms to Toronto; 20ms to New York, Boston, Ashburn; 30ms to Dallas